 The Department of Women's and Children's Health trains postgraduate research students in PhD and masters' degrees.
-Some of the main areas of academic interest and postgraduate research are:
+You do not need a medical degree to study in the Department.

 Postgraduate research can also be done in conjunction with supervisors in different departments and units of the university, and also with different universities.

 Potential students interested in studying at the Department of Women's and Children's Health can consult our current list of research supervisors, their current projects, topics of expertise and interest, and other departments we have collaborated with:

 University regulations govern admission to master’s and PhD study.
 Acceptance into the supervisor's area of study is usually on a case-by-case basis with the suitability of undergraduate training addressed as a priority.
 Each student has a primary and, in most cases, a secondary supervisor.
 Secondary supervisors may be members of staff in other departments.

 - Find out more about Master's admission and study at the University of Otago

 - Find out more about PhD admission and study at the University of Otago